rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/docs/v0/introduction.md

 ---
 ## What is Rockin' Blocks?

-### Work better.
-Make better work.

-**Rockin' Blocks** is a DesignOps starter kit for developing a modular block library that can be shared and reused throughout multiple React applications.
+**Rockin' Blocks** is a DesignOps starter kit for developing a modular block library that can be shared and reused throughout multiple Gatsby applications.

 **Rockin' Blocks** could be great if you are looking for: